About - Recent News

 Candles burning

-Pope Francis spoke recently at the recent International Congress on the Future of Theology, emphasising the value of studying theology at accessible institutions such as Maryvale and encouraging the faithful to take advantage of the opportunities offered to deepen their faith.
+Pope Francis spoke recently at the International Congress on the Future of Theology in December 2024, emphasising the value of studying theology at accessible institutions such as Maryvale and encouraging the faithful to take advantage of the opportunities offered to deepen their faith.
 In the address, His Holiness compared theology to light:

 "Thanks to light, objects emerge from darkness, faces reveal their contours, the shapes and colours of the world finally become visible.
 Light is beautiful because it makes things appear but without showing itself.
 Has any of us seen light?
 No, but we see what light does: it makes things visible.
 Now, here, …, we see each other, but we do not see the light, because it is discreet, gentle, humble and, therefore, remains unseen.
 Light is ‘kindly’.
 Theology too is like that: it works quietly and humbly so that the light of Christ and his Gospel can emerge."